The Truth About Bankruptcy

 If your family decides to file bankruptcy, we will be here to help you during the process and give you the tools to restore your hope after your bankruptcy is discharged.

 Many bankruptcy cases can be avoided with proper help.
-One example is our online learning program, Providing Hope.
-We also have counselors available to meet with people and work with them to find a better option.
+We have counselors available to meet with people and work with them to find a better option.

 Bottom line: We’ll never get angry with someone for filing bankruptcy.
 It’s a difficult, emotional situation.
 We get that.